grum-tez/archetype-docs/src/components/desc/list_tail.md

-Returns the last i elements of list `L` according to its order.
+Returns the last n elements of list `L` according to its order.

 For example:
 ```archetype